pypa/hatch/docs/plugins/builder/wheel.md

 2. `src/<NAME>/__init__.py`
 3. `<NAME>.py`
 4. `<NAMESPACE>/<NAME>/__init__.py`
-5. Otherwise, every Python package and file that does not start with the word `test` will be included
+5. Otherwise, every Python package and every file that does not start with the word `test` will be included

 ## Reproducibility